Ekstazaa/diy-audio-amp/input-stage/design-notes.md

 Since my VAS transistor will be NPN, it's generally a good idea to use the opposite type for the input differential pair to ensure proper current flow and biasing.
 I chose BC556B because it's cheap, has decent gain, and produces low noise plus should withstand a voltage around 50V.
 And since this is a through-hole design, I can always swap the transistor later if needed.

 For load mirror and VAS I used from same family NPN BC557.

-## VAS

-VAS is just voltage ampifier stage.
-Initially, I planned to analyze the input differential pair on its own.
-However, as I progressed, I realized that adding a realistic load would provide more meaningful results.
-Additionally, since the VAS introduces a 180-degree phase shift, including negative feedback makes the setup more representative of the final circuit, allowing for a more accurate analysis.

-Moving forward, for the VAS I used a simple common-emitter configuration with a current source on the collector and diodes for biasing the output stage.
-It's not complicated and provides decent gain.
-There were some issues with phase margin at first, but adding a Miller capacitor was enough to stabilize the circuit.

 ## Current source